kpumuk/blog-dmytro/content/posts/20240821214759-on-temporary-files-in-ruby/index.md

 +++
-title = "On temporary files in Ruby" subtitle = "tips on how not to shoot yourself in the foot" slug = "on-temporary-files-in-ruby" date = 2024-08-21T21:48:01-04:00 publishDate = 2024-08-21T21:48:01-04:00
+title = "On temporary files in Ruby" subtitle = "how not to shoot yourself in the foot" slug = "on-temporary-files-in-ruby" date = 2024-08-21T21:48:01-04:00 publishDate = 2024-08-21T21:48:01-04:00